TheLancashireman/DhG2/doc/FAQ.md

 If you don't want to use the gender information at all, you could create a custom template for new cards.
 See [advanced topics](Advanced.md) for more information.

+## What is DhG_Specials.py?

+This file contains some extensions to DhG_Shell.py that perform special operations in the author's database.
+The operations depend on the conventions used by the author; for example, that England and Wales census records have a Source of the form "Census record HO107..." or "Census record RG...".
+If you don't follow this convention, the features won't be very useful.

+To use DhG_Specials.py, just invoke it instead of DhG_Shell.py.
+Apart from the extra commands, it behaves in an identical manner.
+Note: the author only uses DhG_Specials.py when the extra features are needed, and usually in a non-interactive script.

+There is no documentation for the special features apart from the built-in help.